-E. State of Florida Gaming Compact with the Seminole Nation
+D. State of Florida Gaming Compact with the Seminole Nation

-BACKGROUND: The 2015 federal lawsuit between the State of Florida and the Seminole Tribe resulted in a settlement agreement in July 2017 which provides that the Tribe is allowed to continue to conduct banked games for the remainder of the compact's 20-year term and the Tribe will continue to pay the State its 3% revenue share.
+BACKGROUND: The 2015 federal lawsuit between the State of Florida and the Seminole Tribe resulted in a settlement agreement in July 2017, which provides that the Tribe is allowed to continue to conduct banked games for the remainder of the compact's 20-year term and the Tribe will continue to pay the State its 3% revenue share.
 Due to the State's inaction to shut down banked card games at pari-mutuel facilities, which a Federal court ruled violated the Class III Compact, the Seminole Tribe ceased payments to the State.
 Last year, an attempt to reach a new agreement between the State and Seminole Tribe failed.
 The failure to renew this agreement is estimated to cost the State upwards of \$30 million in revenue.
 While the Seminole Tribe has publicly stated they will resume payment once the State shuts down banked card games at pari-mutuel facilities, the State will not be able to recoup lost revenue from payments that were not made.

 In 2021, the Compact between the State of Florida and the Seminole Tribe was signed into law.
 On August 6, 2021, the Secretary of the Interior Bureau of Indian Affairs (BIA) sent a letter to Governor DeSantis providing that to the extent that the Compact was consistent with Indian Gaming Regulatory Act, the Compact was approved.
 The BIA published the required notice of intent to approve in the Code of Federal Regulations (CFR) on August 9, 2021 for ninety (90) days.
-Two lawsuits have been filed challenging the terms of the Compact.
-In one of the lawsuits, a Federal District Court Judge struck the online sports betting component of the Compact.
-An appeal has been filed, and we will continue to monitor the progress and status of the lawsuits.